Question from Oliveen: I’d like to ask a really dumb question (because I’m a dummy when it comes to technology).

-The two Steves wanted to maintain a clear and distinct divide between the IBM PC and all of it’s knock-offs and their own Apple computers.
+The two Steves wanted to maintain a clear and distinct divide between the IBM PC and all of it’s many knock-offs and their own Apple computers.

 The fact that Apple machines never ran DOS or Windows (which all IBM PCs and most of the clones ran) made it quite easy to maintain that divide and position their Apple machines as higher-end computers.

 That, in a nutshell, is why Apple computers are simply referred to as Macs instead of PCs.